Duke Nukem 3D: Development

 Duke Nukem 3D was developed on a budget of roughly $300,000.
 The development team consisted of 8 people for most of the development cycle, increasing to 12 or 13 people near the end.
 At one point, the game was being programmed to allow the player to switch between first-person view, third-person view, and fixed camera angles.
 Scott Miller of 3D Realms recalled that "with Duke 3D, unlike every shooter that came before, we wanted to have sort of real life locations like a cinema theatre, you know, strip club, bookstores..."
+The game's development started in 1994.

-LameDuke is a beta version of Duke Nukem 3D, which was released by 3D Realms as a "bonus" one year after the release of the official version.
+LameDuke is an early prototype of Duke Nukem 3D, which was released by 3D Realms as a "bonus" one year after the release of the official version.
 It has been released as is, with no support.
 LameDuke features four episodes: Mr. Caliber, Mission Cockroach, Suck Hole, and Hard Landing.
 Certain weapons were altered from the original versions and/or removed.